(ADV) Fitting multiple simple linear regressions to parts of a

 Let’s define the following goal: separately for each

-calculate a linear fit of
+gender calculate a linear fit of

-as a function of height
+weight as a function of height.

-First split
+First split the pulse table by

-into the pulseByGender
+gender into the pulseByGender variable.

-is a list and can be accessed with
+Now, pulseByGender is a list and can be accessed with

-[[...]]
+[[...]] operator.

-Write the code to perform a linear fit of weight
+Write the code to perform a linear fit of weight as a

-function of height
+function of height for females only

-(obtained from pulseByGender
+(obtained from pulseByGender list).

 The next goal is to perform the above fit multiple times, separately